Adaptive Shivers Sort: An Alternative Sorting Algorithm: and related algorithms

 Finally, we further explore the question, raised by Buss and Knop in~\cite{BuKno18}, of the optimality of $k$-aware algorithms on \emph{all} arrays.
 More precisely, this question can be stated as follows: for a given integer $k$ and a real number $\varepsilon > 0$, does there exist a $k$-aware algorithm whose merge cost is at most $1+\varepsilon$ times the merge cost of any stable merge cost on any array?
 We prove that the answer is always negative when $k = 2$; for all $k \geqslant 3$, the set of numbers $\varepsilon$ for which the answer is positive forms an interval with no upper bound, and we prove that the lower bound of that interval is a positive real number, which tends to $0$ when $k$ grows arbitrarily.

-\section{\cASS and related algorithms}
+\section{\CASS and related algorithms}

 In this section, we describe the run merge policy of the algorithm \cASS and of related algorithms.
-The merge policy of algorithm \cASS is depicted in Algorithm~\ref{alg:ASS}.
-For the ease of subsequent sections, and because it does not make any proof harder, we shall consider \cASS as a parameterised algorithm: in addition to the array to sort, this algorithm also requires a positive integer $c$ as parameter.
+The merge policy of \cASS is depicted in Algorithm~\ref{alg:ASS}.
+For the ease of Section~\ref{subsec:analysis-1}, and because it does not make any proof harder, we shall consider \cASS as a special case of the parameterised algorithm \ccASS: in addition to the array to sort, \ccASS also requires a positive integer $c$ as parameter.

-In what follows, the value of the parameter $c$ will be considered as fixed once and for all.
-In subsequent sections, we will consider most specifically two choices for the parameter $c$, by either setting $c = 1$ or by setting $c = n+1$, where $n$ is the length of the array to be sorted.
-We respectively call \ASS and \LASS the algorithms obtained with these two parameter choices.
-At any moment except when we will specifically refer to the algorithm \LASS, the reader may safely imagine that we set $c = 1$.
+In subsequent sections, we will consider most specifically two choices for the parameter $c$: we may either set $c = 1$, thereby obtaining the algorithm \cASS itself, or $c = n+1$, where $n$ is the length of the array to be sorted, thereby obtaining the algorithm \LASS.
+Except in Section~\ref{subsec:analysis-1}, where we run a complexity analysis for generic values of the parameter $c$ (thus encompassing both cases $c = 1$ and $c = n+1$ at once), we will only focus on the algorithm \cASS, i.e., we will set $c = 1$.

-This algorithm is based on discovering monotonic runs and on maintaining a stack of such runs, which may be merged or pushed onto the stack according to whether the conditions of cases \#1 to \#4 apply.
-In particular, since these conditions only refer to the values of $\ell_1$, $\ell_2$ and $\ell_3$, and since only the runs $R_1$, $R_2$ and $R_3$ may be merged, this algorithm falls within the class of $3$-aware stable sorting algorithms such as described by Buss and Knop~\cite{BuKno18} as soon as the choice of $c$ is independent of the input.
-This is the case of \ASS, but not of other variants such as \LASS.
+This algorithm is based on discovering monotonic runs and on maintaining a stack of such runs, which may be merged or pushed onto the stack according to whether $\ell_{h-2} \leqslant \max\{\ell_{h-1},\ell_h\}$.
+In particular, since this inequality only refers to the values of $\ell_{h-2}$, $\ell_{h-1}$ and $\ell_h$, and since only the runs $R_{h-2}$, $R_{h-1}$ and $R_h$ may be merged, this algorithm falls within the class of $3$-aware stable sorting algorithms such as described by Buss and Knop~\cite{BuKno18} as soon as the value of $c$ does not depend on the input.
+This is the case of \cASS, but not of other variants such as \LASS.

-Let us also present briefly some related algorithms.
-Like \cASS, all of these algorithms rely on discovering and maintaining runs in stack, although their merge policies follows different rules.
-More precisely, each of them can be obtained from \cASS by modifying the \textbf{while} loop of lines~\ref{algline:inner_while_translated} to~\ref{algline:end_inner_loop}.
+Let us then present briefly some related algorithms.
+Like \cASS, these algorithms all rely on discovering and maintaining runs in a stack, although their merge policies follow different rules.
+In fact, each of these policies is obtained by modifying the \emph{main loop} of \cASS.